cmn0705/Data_Structures_For_Customer_Orders/README.md

 * Amount
 * Date
 * Email

-The required functions by the implemented program are:
-1. Retrieve records by Order
-2. Retrieve records by State

-Develope different solutions and compare them in term of CPU time and memory usage
 - - -
 **Implementation**

-I have solved the problem with the following 3 structures:

-- ArrayList
-- Binary Tree
-- HashMap

-Please see the attached Java files for details

 To test the programs, I have run the solutions with HashMap and Binary Tree to search by Order #265566 for 1000,000 times, and search by State “MO” 1000 times